Climate-based tomato planting guide for Saint John, New Brunswick

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 9 and plant outdoors from about May 30.
+Tomatoes are usually started indoors around April 9 and planted outdoors during the normal local window of May 30 to June 9.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Gardeners can still grow tomatoes in Saint John, but success usually depends on treating earliness and warm placement as part of the plan rather than as nice bonuses.

-Within New Brunswick, Saint John usually provides tomato a cooler seasonal runway than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within New Brunswick, Saint John usually provides tomatoes a cooler seasonal runway than many comparable locations.

 Best local strategy: Use the earliest practical timing, favor quicker varieties, and avoid cooler exposed sites.